YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ## Ground Types

-The usual definition of the recursive list type can be decomposed into the two finer steps:  abstraction over self, and then instantiation by self with an additional equation to close the loop:
+The usual definition of the recursive list type can then be decomposed into the two finer steps:  abstraction over self, and then instantiation by self with an additional equation to close the loop:
 ```ocaml
 module MyList = struct